 Plant-based proteins offer significantly less protein than animal-based proteins, which means you will have to eat more of them to get adequate intake.
 With that said, plant-based proteins are much more sustainable and environmentally friendly compared to meat.
 And, getting enough protein on a plant-based diet is easier than you think!
 It just requires more attention to your food choices.

 Other great ways to sneak more plant-based protein could include adding hemp seeds to soups, tahini to vegetables, edamame to salads, and spirulina.
 Also, keep your eye out for pasta made of lentils and other legumes, as they are also great high protein additions.

 Adding a scoop of plant-based protein powder to your smoothie is another great way to sneak in some added protein.
-Need a new delicious plant-based protein powder?
-Try the JS Health X FitOn protein powder in two yummy flavors — cinnamon roll and cookies and cream.
+Just be sure to check the ingredient list and avoid protein powders with added sugar and artificial ingredients.

+Now that you know what happens when you don’t eat enough protein, use these simple tips to avoid protein deficiency!
 Protein isn’t just for bodybuilders and professional athletes; it’s important for all of us striving for a healthy lifestyle.
-The good news is that consuming enough protein doesn’t have to be overly complicated.
+The good news is that getting enough protein doesn’t have to be overly complicated.
 There are endless animal and plant-based options to meet your protein needs.
 By including protein-rich foods in every meal, you are creating a foundation for a healthy mind and body.